HHY-schoen/Python-Scripting-Project/README.md

 ## Python-Scripting-Project
-Moving specified file (name including 'game') to another new directory.
+Moving the file in the specified floder which name include 'game' to another new directory.

 - command line arguments
 - copy / search file or directories